bondmcp/mcp/README.md

 import { BondMCP } from '@bondmcp/sdk';

 const client = new BondMCP({ apiKey: 'your-api-key' });
-const response = await client.ask('What are the health benefits of meditation?');
+const response = await client.health.ask('What are the health benefits of meditation?');
 console.log(response.answer);
 ```